kachurovskiy/nanoels/README.md

 - `ON` button is pressed (including long press for reset)
 - Pitch is changed e.g. by pressing `-` or `+`
+- Stepper is not in the desired position when ELS is powered up
+  - Results in `LTW` lost thread warning
+  - Can happen e.g. if spindle was running above max rpm supported by ELS and/or shutdown abruptly

 Thread is **not** lost when ELS is simply powered off.